 As well as padding on the shoulder straps and back panel, this bag features chest and waist straps, making it one incredibly comfortable backpack.
-Although there aren’t many storage options, we’re glad to see that there at least two side zip pockets for treats or valuables.
+Although there aren’t many storage options, we’re glad to see that there are at least two side zip pockets for treats or valuables.

 It certainly isn’t overpriced, but this backpack does cost more than some of the others we’ve looked at, although we think it’s definitely worth the extra pennies for all of its perks.

 Bring a touch of luxury along with you on your next hike with the PetAmi Carrier Backpack.

 Don’t blame us if your dog doesn’t want to get out of this backpack at the end of the day… with sherpa-lined bedding on the interior, who can blame it?!
 And you probably won’t mind giving it a few extra minutes to snooze either thanks to the elaborate padding and chest and waist straps for load distribution.